IsaacLatta/Python-Backdoor/README.md

 ## Description

 Python-Backdoor is a reverse shell backdoor tool designed to demonstrate and practice concepts of network security and penetration testing.
 It allows for remote command execution, taking screenshots, uploading/downloading files, and executing some basic system commands.
-The backdoor ensures persistence through a `while True` loop, attempting to reconnect to the server every 20 seconds, ensuring that the connection can be re-established automatically without manual intervention unless an abort command is sent.
+The backdoor ensures persistence through a `while True` loop, attempting to reconnect to the server every 20 seconds, ensuring that the connection can be re-established automatically without manual intervention unless the `abort` command is sent.

 ## Features